Etna: the fiery giant of Sicily

 - Grotta delle Tre Livelle

-One of Etna’s most surprising features is its environmental diversity:
+One of the most surprising aspects of Etna is its environmental diversity:

 - chestnut and oak forests at lower altitudes

-- pine forests and Etna birch at mid-altitudes
+- pine forests and Etna birch at medium altitudes

-The lava-rich soils, rich in minerals, host renowned Etna vineyards, producing excellent wines appreciated internationally.
+The lava soils, rich in minerals, host renowned Etna vineyards, producing excellent wines appreciated worldwide.

 Recommended tourist experiences

-- Etna Cable Car and 4x4 vehicles to reach high altitudes
+- Etna cable car and 4x4 vehicles to reach higher altitudes

 - guided trekking on recent lava flows